 You’ve invested in a great pair of jammers that make you feel fast and powerful in the water.
 Now, you want to make them last.
 High-performance swimwear isn't cheap, and taking proper care of your suit will protect its technical features and extend its life.
 With just a few simple habits, you can keep your jammers in top condition, ensuring they support you through countless training sessions and races.
 It all comes down to how you wash, dry, and store them, and knowing when it’s finally time for an upgrade.

-The Right Way to Wash and Dry Your Suit
+Care and Cleaning: The Right Way to Wash Your Jammers

 The single most important thing you can do for your jammers is to rinse them with cold, fresh water immediately after every swim.
 Don't wait until you get home.
 Use the locker room shower to wash off the chlorine, salt, and other pool chemicals that break down the delicate fabric.
 When you get home, you can hand wash the suit with a mild soap made for swimwear, but a thorough rinse is often enough.
 Never, ever put your jammers in a washing machine or dryer.
 The heat and agitation will ruin the elastic fibers and compression.
 Instead, gently squeeze out the excess water (don't wring them out!) and lay them flat to dry in a shady, well-ventilated spot.